pauldb89/OxLM/README.md

     cmake ../src
     make

-To run unit tests:
+Run unit tests:

     cd build
     make all_tests

 #### Pepare training data

-Replace words occuring less than `min-freq` times in the training data with `<UNK>`.
-Replace the words in the development data that do not occur in the training data with `<UNK>` symbol.
+Replace the words occuring less than `min-freq` times in the training data as well as the words in the development data which do not occur in the training data with the `<UNK>` symbol:

     sh oxlm/scripts/countcutoff.sh training.en min-freq
     python oxlm/scripts/preprocess-corpus.py -i training.en,dev.en -o training.unk.en,dev.unk.en -v vocab